BSc 2nd Year Microbiology Environmental Quality Notes Study Material

 [II] Toxic heavy metals

-Wastes from thermal power stations, metal and refining industries, electroplating units, sewage sludge, tanneries etc. contain toxic heavy metals.
-These can be removed by physico-chemical means, such as ion exchange, precipitation, activated carbon adsorption and electrolysis.
+Wastes from thermal power stations, metal and refining industries, electroplating units, sewage sludge, tanneries, etc. contain toxic heavy metals.
+These can be removed by physicochemical means, such as ion exchange, precipitation, activated carbon adsorption, and electrolysis.
 But each of these has some drawbacks and limitations.
-Therefore, microbial biomass has been al of heavy metals.
-Microbes are being exploited for removal and recovery of these metals.
+Therefore, microbial biomass has been all of heavy metals.
+Microbes are being exploited for the removal and recovery of these metals.
 Microbes adsorb these metals actively or passively.
-Biomass produced from Zooglea ramigera, a polysaccharide secreting organism adsorbs copper and cadmium upto the levels of 300 and 100 mg of metal/g dry wt. respectively.
+Biomass produced from Zooglea ramigera, a polysaccharide-secreting organism adsorbs copper and cadmium up to the levels of 300 and 100 mg of metal/g dry wt. respectively.

 When loaded biomass is exposed to acid treatment it results in rapid desorption of metals.
-Pseudomonas putida, Arthrobacter viscous and Citrobacter spp are employed to remove several toxic metals from industrial effluents.
-Recently BIOCAM- a waste water treatment and metal recovery technology has been developed in which granulated, non-living biosorbent of microbial origin is used for absorption of Cd, Cu, Pb, Zn and Ag with 98% efficiency.
+Pseudomonas putida, Arthrobacter viscous, and Citrobacter spp are employed to remove several toxic metals from industrial effluents.
+Recently BIOCHEM- a wastewater treatment and metal recovery technology has been developed in which granulated, non-living biosorbent of microbial origin is used for absorption of Cd, Cu, Pb, Zn, and Ag with 98% efficiency.
+(BSc 2nd Year Environmental Microbiology Notes Study Material)

 [III] Petrol and petroleum products (oil spills causing pollution)

-Petroleum is a complex mixture composed primarily of aliphatic, alicyclic and aromatic hydrocarbons.
+Petroleum is a complex mixture composed primarily of aliphatic, alicyclic, and aromatic hydrocarbons.
 There are hundreds of individual compounds in every crude oil.
-Thus fate of oil pollutants in environment is complex.
+Thus the fate of oil pollutants in the environment is complex.
 The challenge for microbes to degrade all of the components of a petroleum mixture is immense.
 Nevertheless, microbial biodegradation of petroleum is a major process and that’s why oceans are not covered with oil today.
-In 1978 wreck of the supertanker Amoco cadiz off the coast of France, microbes biodegraded 10 tons of oil everyday in the affected area.
-Bacteria and yeasts can grow on several fractions of hydrocarbons e.g. heptane, decane, hexadecane etc. Structure and molecular weight of the hydrocarbon molecule determine its susceptibility to biodegradation, n-alka-nes of intermediate chain length (C10-C24) are degraded most rapidly.
-As the length of chain increases, so does resistance to biodegradation.
-Aromatic compounds are degraded slowly than alkanes.
+In the 1978 wreck of the supertanker Amoco Cadiz off the coast of France, microbes biodegraded 10 tons of oil every day in the affected area.
+Bacteria and yeasts can grow on several fractions of hydrocarbons e.g. heptane, decane, hexadecane, etc.

 Microbiology Environmental Quality Notes Study Material